byu/serf/README.md

   a.
 Raised errors are caught and pushed to error channels.
 5. Handler methods SHOULD handle catch their business logic exceptions and return them as specialized messages that can be forwarded down error channels.
-  Uncaught exceptions that are then caught by Serf are published as generic Serf::CaughtExceptionEvents, and are harder to deal with.
+  Uncaught exceptions that are then caught by Serf are pushed as generic Serf::CaughtExceptionEvents, and are harder to deal with.